Backbencher: United Kingdom

-The most important backbench role many would argue is that of a constituency representative.
-Constituents rely heavily on their MPs to represent them in parliament and make sure their concerns are heard and welfare is looked after, whether or not they voted for the MP representing them.
+The most important backbench role is that of a constituency representative; constituents rely heavily on their MPs to represent them in parliament and make sure their concerns are heard, whether or not they voted for the MP representing them.
 Constituents may email and meet their MPs, raising the issues and concerns they want the government to hear.
-Without this link many people would find it extremely hard for their voices to be heard fairly by the government.
-Backbenchers have an important opportunity to raise their constituents concerns directly to the prime minister in Prime Minister's Questions.
-Performing well in this constituency role is vital for backbenchers, as if they aren't prominent names in their party, their performance in their constituency could be a big factor on whether they will be re-elected to their seat in the next election.
+Backbenchers have an opportunity to raise their constituents' concerns directly to the prime minister in Prime Minister's Questions.

 Backbenchers also have an unofficial agenda-setting power, with Opposition Day debates, private member's bills, and Prime Minister's Questions available to place items on the parliamentary agenda which are awkward for the government.
-The Wright Committee reforms introduced in the UK provided backbenchers with much more power in committees, giving Parliament greater control of its agenda, increasing backbench membership in committees vastly.
+The Wright Committee reforms introduced in the UK provided backbenchers with much more power in committees, giving Parliament greater control of its agenda, and increasing backbench membership in committees vastly.

-Additionally, the Commons Backbench Business Committee was created in 2010 with has cross-party support.
+Additionally, the Commons Backbench Business Committee was created in 2010 with cross-party support.
 It debates matters unlikely to be debated in government time, with each decision voted upon formally.
-By the end of the 2010 coalition government it had undergone 300 debates, ranging from prisoner voting rights to the Hillsborough disaster.
+By the end of 2010 coalition government it had undergone 300 debates, ranging from prisoner voting rights to the Hillsborough disaster.
 Furthermore, they have influence as discussed above when they are a member of a committee, these committees provide a perfect opportunity for backbenchers to have their voices heard in the legislative process.
 It usually proves difficult for backbenchers to be involved and have direct input in the legislative process when they are not involved in these activities.